-LCI - wages only Basic monthly wage Wage hourly monthly Scope includes bonuses and additional salaries excludes bonuses calculated using a constant qualification structure
+LCI - wages only Basic monthly wage Wage hourly monthly Scope includes bonuses and additional salaries excludes bonuses Working hours and qualifications depends on actual working hours and qualification structure calculated using a constant qualification structure

-As a result, the LCI - wages and salaries is an index of the labour cost (excluding employers' social contributions) whereas the basic monthly wage is an index of price of work at a constant qualification structure.
-Therefore the basic monthly wage does not take into account the impact on wages of the increase in employees' qualifications.
-Conversely, the LCI - wages and salaries is conceptually similar to the average wage per capita in the market sector of the Quarterly National Accounts: both indicators cover the entire wage bill, with the LCI - wages and salaries relating this wage bill to a number of hours worked, whereas the average wage per capita relates it to a number of employees.
+As a result, the LCI - wages and salaries is an index of the labour cost (excluding employers' contributions) whereas the basic monthly wage is an index of price of work at a constant qualification structure.
+Therefore the basic monthly wage does not take into account the impact on wages of the trend of increase in employees' qualifications.
+Conversely, the LCI - wages and salaries is conceptually similar to the average wage per capita in the market sector of the Quarterly Accounts: both indicators cover the entire wage bill, with the LCI - wages and salaries relating this wage bill to a number of hours worked, whereas the average wage per capita relates it to a number of employees.
+This conceptual similarity is generally understood as long as fluctuations in the average hourly volume of work per employee are limited; it does not apply to the health crisis period of 2020-2021.
+Indeed, this period was marked by massive extent to short-time working scheme, which resulted in a very sharp drop in paid hours worked but made it possible to preserve many jobs.
+Thus the variations in the LCI - wages and salaries were very different during this period from those of the average wage per capita in the market sector.